unikraft/wayfinder/README.md

   -h, --help                    help for start
-  -i, --isol-level none         Specify the level of isolation for job permutations. (default none) -x, --isol-split both         Specify the split of isolation for job permutations. (default both) -l, --permutation-limit int   Number of permutations to iterate over before stopping.
+  -i, --isol-level none         Specify the level of isolation for job permutations. (default none) -x, --isol-split both         Specify the split of isolation for job permutations. (default both) -l, --permutation-limit int   Number of permutations to iterate over before stopping (powers of 2).
 Zero means all.
   -s, --scheduler grid          Specify the scheduler for job permutations. (default grid)

 Global Flags: